nsip/nias3/README.md

 Functionality illustrated in `test.sh`

-* Endpoint for SIF XML: `http://localhost:1492/sifxml`
+### SIF XML server

+* Endpoint for SIF XML: `http://localhost:1492/sifxml`.
+This is not a full implementation of the SIF infrastructure at all; it deals only with CRUD object services at a rudimentary level, with single object payloads.
   * `POST http://localhost:1492/sifxml/:objects`: post a single SIF object.
 Any supplied RefID is overwritten with a local GUID.
 Saves the SIF/XML object as triples to the Hexastore.
 Returns the SIF/XML object retrieved from the Hexastore, with the local RefID.
 Returns error if the SIF/XML object is not of type `:object`.
   * `GET http://localhost:1492/sifxml/:objects/:refid`: retrieve SIF/XML object with RefId `:refid` from Hexastore.
   * `GET http://localhost:1492/sifxml/:object`: retrieves stream of all SIF/XML object of type `:object` from Hexastore.